OpenDSA/OpenDSA/RST/en/PointersJava/LocalMem.rst

   (3), (1) (2) (3), but never a step (4)....eventually the call stack
   runs out of memory.

-* This is why local variables have random initial values |---| step (2) just pshes the whole local block in one operation.
-Each local gets its own area of memory, but the memory will contain whatever the most recent tenant left there.
-To clear all of the local block for each function call would be too time expensive.
+* This is why local variables have specific initial values based on their type.
+  |---| step (2) just pshes the whole local block in one operation.
+Each local gets
+  its own area of memory, but the memory will contain whatever the most recent tenant left there.
+These values will be cleared and a default initial value will be assigned to all of the locals.

 * The "local block" is also known as the function's :term:`activation record` or :term:`stack frame`.